ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 token
 : The value in the token field is used to match responses to requests.

-unneeded-tc-list
-: The unneeded-tc-list parameter enumerates the Trusted Components to be deleted.
-  Each unneeded Trusted Component is identified by its SUIT Component Identifier.

 manifest-list
 : The manifest-list field is used to convey one or multiple SUIT manifests